Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Looking into using python to code  for the sensors' module.
 Still far away from what I need to know

 #### Jonas:
+- Wrote the Git/Github [tutorial](https://github.com/Jonastjep/CRAPy/blob/master/Tutorials/Setting_Git%26Github.md) for the team
+- Managed to stream the thermal camera using Python websockets and processing!! :) This should be very low computing for the RPi and low latency as it's the host computer that does all the work.
+Nice video example.
+Still need to do the interpolation (we hope for bicubic) that might make it a bit heavier for the Rpi but not much.
+But this took some time...
+- Had a look at the LiDAR and despaired on the discovery that it can only be controlled through ROS

 #### Juliette: